 “Yes.”
 She walked over to his desk, bent down, and snorted the line aggressively, as he just nodded and smiled.
 The high was instantaneous.
 A rush to the head.

-When she was done, she looked up at him.
+When she was finished, she looked up at him.
 “Friends?”
-Johnny asked, but he already knew he had her as the rising star agent of the company.
+Johnny said, but he already knew he had her as the rising star agent of the company.
 There was a special place in her heart when she first met Johnny, but she couldn’t let the detective know and he would never find out.